pratikonly/PirateOne/README.md

 ## Quick Start

-1. Get a free TMDb API key from https://www.themoviedb.org/
+1. Get a free TMDb API key from https://www.themoviedb.org/ (Settings > API > Request API Key)
-2. Open `js/api.js` and replace `YOUR_TMDB_API_KEY` with your API key
+2. Add your API key to Replit Secrets as `TMDB_API_KEY`
-3. The server is already running - just open the webview!
+3. The server is already running - just open the webview and register an account!

 ## Features